 In this interview, we discuss Minerva’s technology platform, product portfolio, IP strategy, and strategic goals.
 We also explore the significance of the company’s AlphaSTEM™ Culture System that is a simple method for inducing the naïve state in human stem cells.
 Enjoy.

 Minerva Biotechnologies, Interview with Dr. Bamdad

-Cade Hildreth: How did you decide to found Minerva Biotechnologies?
+Cade Hildreth: What is your background how did you decide to found Minerva?

 Cade Hildreth: I know your company works in the areas of stem cells and cancer cells.
 How do you view the relationship between stem cells and cancer cells?

 Dr. Cynthia Bamdad: I think cancer cells have accidentally turned on a Yamanaka-like program that is inducing mature cells to go back to an earlier stem cell-like state.
 The most cancerous metastatic cells look like the earliest naïve state stem cells.
 Rather than classifying cancers by tissue of origin, we classify cancers according to how far back in time they have gone.
 Unlike stem cells that limit their self-replication, cancer cells override this natural shut-off switch and keep self-replicating forever.

 At the center of this self-replication is MUC1, which was known for over two decades to be aberrantly expressed on over 75% of cancerous tissues, however, no one had been able to show a functional link between MUC1 and cancer.
 We discovered that on cancer cells, and importantly also on stem cells, MUC1 is cleaved and the bulk of the extracellular domain is shed from the cell surface.